How do you get published?

 Successful authors who receive large advances of $100,000 or more may only earn back $90,000.
 That’s not a failure, and those authors will continue to receive contracts because a book doesn’t have to earn out the advance to be profitable.

 If your traditionally published book doesn’t earn out, you don’t generally have to pay back the advance.
 But always check the fine print of your contract!
 Your agent will keep an eye out for such details.

 That’s right.
 If you’re writing nonfiction, you haven’t even written your book yet.

 You may not even want to write your book beforehand because the editor may make major changes to your idea.
-Publishers will tweak the outline and audience of your book to make it easier to sell.
+A traditional publisher will tweak your book’s outline and audience so it’s easier to sell.
 They may add or subtract chapters from your proposal, depending on the audience they choose.